Skip to main content

 • (Optional) Onsite Visibility Rules (Article) - If your badges are one-size-fits-all with no information to be printed for specific groups of attendees, you likely don't need Visibility Rules.
 It's a good idea to read the article anyway, so you know what's possible.

 Learning about designing Onsite badges should help you decide exactly what you want on your badges.
 For example, because the printers print only in black and white, you may decide that you want some elements pre-printed on your badge stock.
 Start making designs and playing around with customization options — nothing is final until you submit the badge stock order.
-Along the way, don't hesitate to reach out to our Support team with any questions.
+Along the way, don't hesitate to chat with our Support team with any questions.

 Build your team